Advance registration rates extended through Friday, January 24!

 Scholarship for a professional development course in Germany

 Are you a German teacher and AATG member?
 Apply for a Goethe-Institut scholarship for a professional development course in Germany in 2020!
-Click here to apply Deadline: Friday, December 2.
+Click here to apply Deadline: Extended to Friday, December 13.

 NECTFL Future Language Educator Scholarship

 NECTFL is pleased to announce the NECTFL Future Language Educator Scholarship.
 A $1000 scholarship will be awarded to a future language educator from the NECTFL region to be used during the semester/year devoted to student teaching (graduate or undergraduate).
 The recipient will receive one night hotel stay and a complimentary registration to the NECTFL conference to accept the award.
-Deadline for submission: December 13 prior to conference – awarded at conference and may be used either during that spring session or the following fall semester.
+The scholarship will be awarded at conference and may be used either during that spring session or the following fall semester.

 Documents and ID Numbers: